10 Self-Discipline Habits

 Click for Details

 Imagine the rewards of reaching your goal.
-Use the pleasure of these rewards outweigh the pain and difficulty you face.
+Use the pleasure of these rewards to outweigh the pain and difficulty you face.

 Habit #2: Break Big Goals into Small Steps